-Whether it’s due to card theft, account hacking or perhaps even a glitch in payment processing, unauthorized credit card transactions can certainly be frightening While there are fraud protection policies in place to help safeguard you against such events, there are instances when you may become liable for the losses arising from such transactions.
-That’s why it’s important to know what to do if you notice unusual activity on your credit card account.
+Whether it’s due to card theft, account hacking or perhaps even a glitch in payment processing, unauthorized credit card transactions are certainly something you want to avoid.
+While there are fraud protection policies in place to help safeguard you against such events, there are instances when you may become liable for the losses arising from such transactions.

 After the initial stress of finding out unauthorized charges on your credit card account, take a deep breath and calm down.
 Everything can be resolved.

 - Lock your card.
 Some cards let you lock or freeze your credit card online or through your mobile app.
 If this is a possibility — use it.

 - Call your credit card provider.
 If your card is physically present, call the number on the back of it.
 Otherwise, look for a contact number on your credit card statement or online.
 Credit card providers have zero liability policies through which you’re not held liable for unauthorized charges you report to your card issuer.